-The training does not provide background information about climate change principles.
-George et al. (2016) emphasized that participants must be aware of the current state of knowledge on climate change.
-It is recommended a lecture to inform that human-induced climate change is supported by multiple sources of scientific evidence and related damages and losses can no longer be ignored (IPCC, 2018).
+ture is given to inform that human-induced climate change is supported by multiple sources of scientific evidence and that related damage and loss can no longer be ignored (IPCC, 2018).
 Such materials were delivered in the third and fifth training and were very useful to raise awareness about the need for climate action.

 The training does not address climate change scenarios.
-Although recommended to enable decision-makers to plan for nearand long-term time horizons (IPCC, 2014), including climate change scenarios into climate risk mapping is not trivial (Sherbinin et al. 2019).
+Although recommended to enable decision makers to plan for near- and long-term time horizons (IPCC, 2014), including climate change scenarios in climate risk mapping is not trivial (Sherbinin et al., 2019).
 The main challenges regard the interpretation of climate change projections and associated uncertainties (Sherbinin et al., 2019; Sutton, 2019).
-The third training included a session to map climate change risk scenarios, where a package of information with four different sources of climate change evidence was provided (i.e., trends in observational data, level of agreement on the signal of change from a climate model ensemble, regional projections, and literature synthesis).
-This activity required a considerable level of knowledge about climate change projections and associated uncertainties, and some difficulties in accomplishing the activity persisted even after an additional lecture about it.
+The third training included a session to map climate change risk scenarios, where a package of information with four different sources of climate change evidence was provided (i.e. trends in observational data, level of agreement on the signal of change from a climate model ensemble, regional projections, and literature synthesis).
+This activity required a considerable level of knowledge about climate change projections and associated uncertainties, and some difficulties in accomplishing the activity persisted, even after an additional lecture about it.
 In a professional development climate course, George et al. (2009) reported that even trainers have difficulties in understanding climate change projections.
-Perhaps, an alternative is to reduce the package of information.
+Perhaps an alternative is to reduce the package of information.
 George et al. (2016) simplified complex climatological data and obtained satisfactory results.

 This training is designed for the water sector, but it can be easily adapted to other domains that require spatial planning and are exposed to climate hazards, such as health, agriculture, energy, transport, biodiversity, and ecosystems (Sherbinin et al., 2019; Nobre et al., 2019).
-The maps must be adjusted, and the trainers must ensure that all four elements that comprise climate risk (i.e., climate hazard, exposure, sensitivity, and adaptive capacity) are represented in the collection of maps.
+The maps must be adjusted, and the trainers must ensure that all four elements that comprise climate risk (i.e. climate hazard, exposure, sensitivity, and adaptive capacity) are represented in the collection of maps.
 The interactive exercise in Session 1 can be used in other domains to help participants assimilate the IPCC's climate risk concept.
 However, that might depend on the pre-existing knowledge and experience of the participants regarding floods (Mohadjer et al., 2021).
-Moreover, the classroom culture must be taken into consideration in this kind of training and adjustments may be necessary (Mohadjer et al., 2021; George et al., 2006).
+Moreover, the classroom culture must be taken into consideration in this kind of training, and adjustments may be necessary (Mohadjer et al., 2021; George et al., 2006).